Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

 Taralli come in different flavours.
 I am particularly fond of taralli with fennel seeds!
 There are also taralli spiced with chilli, enriched with olives, flavoured with red onion, and even seasoned with turmeric.

 19. Traditional Italian Cakes and Fruit Loaves – Torte, Panettone e Pandoro

 Many places in Italy have a traditional cake or a fruit loaf that is intrinsically connected to the local history and customs.
 Some of them like panettone (originally from Milan) and pandoro (originally from Verona) nowadays are known and enjoyed all over the world.

 Others, like the Sant’Antonio cake and the Pazientina cake from Padua or the Sbrisolona cake from Mantua, don’t yet have worldwide recognition.
 Instead, visitors of these beautiful cities in Northern Italy are delighted to discover them and the story behind them in situ.

 When you travel around Italy, make sure that you get to know the local cakes and fruit loaves of every city, town or place that you visit.
 Often, they are sold beautifully wrapped and thus make wonderful and original gifts for family, friends and colleagues back home.

-Alternatively, click here to buy traditional Italian cakes and fruit loaves from abroad.
+Alternatively, click here to easily buy traditional Italian cakes and fruit loaves.

 Click here for more details about Italy’s traditional local cakes and fruit loaves: